Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- Conceding 111.4 points per contest, the Celtics are the fourth-ranked squad in the league defensively.
+- The Celtics allow 111.4 points per contest, fourth-ranked in the league.

-- The Celtics give up 44 rebounds per game, ranking 18th in the league.
+- The Celtics are the 18th-ranked squad in the league, allowing 44 rebounds per game.

-- Looking at assists, the Celtics have allowed 23.1 per game, second in the league.
+- The Celtics are the second-ranked team in the league, giving up 23.1 assists per game.

 Bam Adebayo vs. the Celtics